rickb777/goscrape2/README.md

   -imagequality int
     	image quality reduction, minimum 1 to maximum 99 (re-encoding disabled by default) -laxage duration
-    	adds to the 'expires' timestamp specified by the origin server, or creates one if absent; if the origin is too conservative, this helps when doing successive runs; a negative value causes revalidation instead
+    	adds to the 'expires' timestamp specified by the origin server, or creates one if absent.
+    	If the origin is too conservative, this helps when doing successive runs; a negative value causes revalidation instead.
+  -log string
-  -loopdelay duration
+    	output log file; use "-" for stdout (default "-") -loopdelay duration
     	delay (with units, e.g. 1s) used between any two downloads -port int